k2view-academy/K2View-Academy/articles/07_table_population/11_5_creating_an_event_function.md

    ![image](images/07_11_5_04.PNG)

-4. Open LU Schema's properties window and attach the Event function to the **Events** property.
+4. Open the LU Schema's properties window and attach the Event function to the **Events** property.

 [Click to display an example of a Trigger Function in the Demo project.](/articles/demo_project)